On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Abstract

 \section{Abstract}

-Importance sampling and independent Metropolis--Hastings (IMH) are among the fundamental building blocks of Monte Carlo methods.
-Both require a proposal distribution that globally approximates the target distribution.
-The Radon--Nikodym derivative of the target distribution relative to the proposal is called the weight function.
-Under the assumption that the weight is unbounded but has finite moments under the proposal distribution, we study the approximation error of importance sampling and of the particle independent Metropolis--Hastings algorithm (PIMH), which includes IMH as a special case.
-For the chains generated by such algorithms, we show that the common random numbers coupling is maximal.
-Using that coupling we derive bounds on the total variation distance of a PIMH chain to its target distribution.
-Our results allow a formal comparison of the finite-time biases of importance sampling and IMH, and we find the latter to be have a smaller bias.
-We further consider bias removal techniques using couplings, and provide conditions under which the resulting unbiased estimators have finite moments.
-These unbiased estimators provide an alternative to self-normalized importance sampling, implementable in the same settings.
-We compare their asymptotic efficiency as the number of particles goes to infinity, and consider their use in robust mean estimation techniques.
+Importance sampling and independent Metropolis--Hastings are among the fundamental building blocks of Monte Carlo methods.
+Both require a proposal distribution that globally approximates the target distribution, and pointwise evaluation of the Radon--Nikodym derivative of the target distribution relative to the proposal, also called the weight function.
+We study the bias of importance sampling and independent Metropolis--Hastings, without assuming that the weight function is bounded.
+We show that the common random numbers coupling of independent Metropolis--Hastings is maximal.
+Using that coupling, we derive polynomial bounds on the total variation distance of the chain to its target distribution.
+We further consider bias removal techniques using couplings, and provide conditions under which the resulting unbiased estimators have finite moments, and under which their efficiency is comparable to that of importance sampling.
+Experiments illustrate unbiased estimators of the inverse of a normalizing constant, estimators of nested expectations, and combination of importance sampling with robust mean estimation methods.